 The pizza robot is on its way

-Future Cities blog #25 - The pizza robot is on its way
+Future Cities Insight #25 - The pizza robot is on its way

 Can you imagine having the pizza delivered by a robot in the future?
 If so, you have something to look forward to.
 Robots that handle the so-called 'last-mile' deliveries on our streets and sidewalks around the cities, will soon be a reality.
 In the wake of Covid-19, a change in people's attitudes opens up the market for a completely new kind of micro mobility solutions.